Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 The Pixel 3 and Pixel 3 XL come with few extras, chiefly the aforementioned wired Pixel Buds.
 Also included in the box is a Quick Switch Adapter, which makes it easier to transfer data from older handsets to the Pixel; a 3.5mm-to-USB-Type-C adapter; and a wall adapter.

-The Pixel 3 and Pixel 3 XL are compatible with all major carriers in the U.S., but with Pixel smartphones in years past, they’re available exclusively through Verizon on the carrier side of things.
+The Pixel 3 and Pixel 3 XL are compatible with all major carriers in the U.S., but as with Pixel smartphones in years past, they’re available exclusively through Verizon on the carrier side of things.
 Alternatively, you can pick one up unlocked through the Google Store, Best Buy, Amazon, and other major brick-and-mortar retailers, plus Google’s Project Fi.

-They’re available in at least three colors: Just Black, Clearly White, Not Pink.
-It’s $799, and preorders start today in Australia, Germany, Italy, Spain, the U.S., Canada, India, Japan, Taiwan, France, Ireland, Singapore, U.K. It’ll be available on Verizon October 18.
+They’re available in at least three colors: Just Black, Clearly White, and Not Pink.
+It’s $799, and preorders start today in Australia, Germany, Italy, Spain, the U.S., Canada, India, Japan, Taiwan, France, Ireland, Singapore, and U.K. The phones will be available on Verizon October 18.